monanemrawi/Snake_game/README.md

 - Add sound effects for actions such as eating food and game over.
 - Implement levels with increasing difficulty.
 - Allow customization of snake colors and game settings.
+- Show menu for movement guidance
+- show mode prompt as buttons instead of input

 ## Acknowledgments
 - This project was inspired by classic Snake games and uses Turtle graphics for Python.